owlbarn/tutorial/book/nlp/README.md

 Under this framework, we mainly have to decide on three factors.
 The first is to choose the meaning of each dimension, or the $N$ basic concepts in the vector space.
 The second is to specify the weight of each dimension for a document.
 In our simple example, why do we assign the first weight to `100` instead of `50`?
 There should be rules about it.
+That means we need a proper mapping function $f$ defined.
 Finally, after learning the vector representation, how should we measure their similarity?
 The similarity of document is a basic idea in text processing.
 For topic modelling, we can cluster the documents based on their similarity.